Abraval/bamazon/README.md

 Bamazon is Amazon-like storefront node application.
 It will take in orders from customers and deplete stock from the store's inventory.

-Consists of two applications: Customer View and Manager View.
+Consists of three applications: Customer View, Manager View and Supervisor View.

-#### Customer View will:
+#### Customer View will allow customer to:

-* Display all of the items available for sale
+ - View all of the items available for sale

-* Ask customer which item they would like to buy
+ - Select an item which they would like to buy

-* Ask how many units of the product they would like to buy

-Once the customer has placed the order, application will check if the store has enough of the product to meet the customer's request.

-* If not, the app will alert the customer of insufficient quantity

-* If the store does have enough of the product, the app will fulfill the customer's order.
-By updating the SQL database to reflect the remaining quantity and showing the customer the total cost of their purchase.
+ - Get alert if there is an insufficient quantity of the product they selected

+ - Purchase the product and see their total cost

 #### Manager View will allow the manager to:

-* View Products for Sale
+ - View Products for Sale

-* View Low Inventory
+ - View Low Inventory

-* Add to Inventory
+ - Add to Inventory

-* Add New Product
+ - Add New Product

+#### Supervisor View will allow the supervisor to:

+ - View Product Sales by Department

+  - Create New Department

 ## TECHNOLOGIES USED